-Jesse wanted the CWMA be aware Oregon Water Resources Department will change use of ….
+Jesse informed the CWMA that the Oregon Water Resources Department will change use of ground water for irrigation within the Harney Basin.
 Water will be shut off on 140 acre pivots and the land will go into dry land wheat production, turn to native plants, or remain unused.
 She said it would behoove the group to think of ways to present control of noxious weeds.
 Jim said he has spoken to State Representative Mark Owens, who believes much of the area will go into wheat production and also suggested landowners apply for CREP.
-Jason said district will have opportunity to ask NRCS to fund position to work on CREP and address.
+Jason said the district will have opportunity to ask NRCS to fund position to work on the groundwater CREP.

 Tyler said Klamath County’s weed management has in its bylaws that a landowner wanting to apply for CREP has to address noxious weeds.
 The county will go after landowners who aren’t treating.
 Jim said that Rep. Owens supports going after landowners who aren’t dealing with noxious weeds.
 Jason explained CREP details (Conservation Reserve Enhancement Program) funded through FSA.
-Jesse mentioned weeds most landowners will address are Russian knapweed, perennial pepperweed and white top.
-Jim said there are currently over 40 pivots shut off now and there is a big noxious weed problem (Harney basin, particularly Lawen area).
+Jesse mentioned weeds most landowners will address are Russian knapweed, perennial Pepperweed and white top.
+Jim said there are currently over 40 pivots shut off now and there is not a big noxious weed problem (Harney basin, particularly Lawen area).

-There are also a couple of new solar farms that will come to Harney County—one off of the Double O Road, an extension off of Best Lane, and another at Wagontire, on DSL with some private land mixed in.
+There are also a couple of new solar farms that will come to Harney County—one off of the Double O Road, an extension of the present farm on Best Lane, and another at Wagontire, on DSL with some private land mixed in.
 Randy said it will be installed in next couple of years.
-Jesse said that solar farms have to maintain 80% of local native plant cover and will have to work with local weed boards and get the approval of landowner.
+Jesse said that solar farms have to maintain 80% of plant cover and will have to work with local weed boards and get the approval of landowner.
 She gave examples of vegetation permitted in solar farms.
-She said she recommends immigrant forage kosha, since it’s a fire deterrent.
-80% vegetation cover for environmental regulations.
+She said she recommends immigrant forage kosha, since it’s a fire deterrent. .

 Sam said she will be out of the country end of March/early part of April.
 The BLM budget not in place yet.
-She submitted a request for $65K.
+She submitted a request for $65K for the CWMA 2024 work.

 No other new business.
 The meeting adjourned at 2:22 pm